TheDucky-2/DataLabX/docs/Missingness/Missingness_Visualization/Step 4.b - Visualization of Missing Data.md

 - On the left and bottom, we have Column Names (to identify relationships between any two columns).

-- Most of the squares are colored gray, which means **THESE COLUMNS DO NOT HAVE RELATIONSHIP WITH EACH OTHER IN TERMS OF MISSING DATA.**
+- Most of the squares are colored gray, which means **'These columns do not have a relationship with each other in terms of missing data'.**

-- Columns *'account_closed_at'* and *'last_seen_at'* have a Correlation of 0.2, which means **THERE IS A WEAK RELATIONSHIP BETWEEN THESE TWO COLUMNS IN TERMS OF MISSINGNESS**
+- Columns *'account_closed_at'* and *'last_seen_at'* have a Correlation of 0.2, which means **'There is a weak relationship between these two columns in terms of missingness'**

-- Columns *'phone'* and *'email'* have a Correlation of 0.9, which means **THERE IS A STRONG RELATIONSHIP BETWEEN THESE TWO COLUMNS IN TERMS OF MISSINGNESS**
+- Columns *'phone'* and *'email'* have a Correlation of 0.9, which means **'There is a strong relationship between these two columns in terms of missingness'**

 ## But, What is this Correlation that you just mentioned?